Translation covers of some triply periodic platonic surfaces: Introduction

 The organization of this paper is as follows.
-In Section~\ref{sec: platonic surfaces}, we refer to \cite{thesis} and show how we achieve a particular class of triply periodic polyhedral surfaces.
-In Section~\ref{sec: covers}, we discuss the translation covers of our examples and show that they share common covers with translation covers of platonic solids.
-In Section~\ref{sec: results}, we show how to compute the asymptotics of counting problems.
+In Section~\ref{sec: platonic surfaces}, we refer to \cite{thesis} and define the notion of a \emph{decoration} of a graph (Definition~\ref{defn: deco}) and show how we achieve this particular set of six polyhedral surfaces.
+In Section~\ref{sec: covers}, we discuss the translation covers of our examples and show that they share common covers with translation covers of Platonic solids.
+In Section~\ref{sec: results}, we show our results on the asymptotics of counting problems.
 Specifically, we will study the cusps of associated Teichm{\"u}ller curves which describe affine equivalence classes of saddle connections.

-The authors would like to thank David Aulicino and Gabriela Weitze-Schmith{\"u}sen for helpful discussions.
-This material is based upon work while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2019 semester.
+The authors would like to thank David Aulicino, Gabriela Weitze-Schmith{\"u}sen, and the anonymous referee for the helpful comments.
+This material is based upon work completed while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Fall 2019 semester.
 Lee was supported by the National Science Foundation under Grant No. DMS-1440140.